 Albatros Travel strives to be an attractive workplace, were we focus on employee health and overall wellbeing.
-We have an intranet forum were all employees have a profile and access to an employees' handbook.
-In this handbook all our employee policies are available, including a noise policy, a stress policy and focus on bullying/chicanery.
-We also have our own vaccination doctor at our head office twice a week, where our employees are welcome to seek counselling and get a general health check.
-All our employees have a health insurance, which gives them the opportunity to get treatment at a private hospital and bypass the public waiting list.
-We just switched to a new insurance where the children of our employees are also insured, and in situations of critical sickness our employees are guaranteed 80% of their salaries.
-Right now, we are very focused on the ergonomic workspace and we are initiating a project where all employees have the opportunity to contact an ergonomist to evaluate their individual workspace.
+We have an intranet forum were all employees have a profile and access to an employee handbook.
+In this handbook, all of our employee policies are available, including a noise policy, a stress policy and focus on bullying/chicanery.
+We conducted mandatory preventive stress courses for all employees in the spring of 2019.
+All at management level have completed a two days leadership courses on respect and results.

+We have our own vaccination doctor at our head office twice a week, where our employees are welcome to seek counselling and get a general health check.
+All our employees have health insurance, which gives them the opportunity to get treatment at a private hospital and bypass the public waiting list.
+We just switched to a new insurance, where the children of our employees are also insured, and in situations of critical sickness our employees are guaranteed 80% of their salaries.
+We are focused on the ergonomic workspace and we have initiated a program where all employees have the opportunity to contact an ergonomist to evaluate their individual workspace.
+We provide computer glasses for employees in need of special eyewear.